Aitaneuh/github-scraper-api/README.md

 2. Once the server is running, you can query the API to retrieve profile or repository information.

+3. When sending requests, you can watch the console.
+It should log what happens in real time.

 ### 1. **Get GitHub Profile Information**

 Access a GitHub user's profile by sending a GET request to the following URL: